kids-first/kf-developer-handbook/_sources/guides/python.rst.txt

 Package Management
 ------------------

-Kids First uses `virtual enviroment` in conjunction with `pip`.
+Kids First uses `virtual environment` in conjunction with `pip`.
 All projects should include at least a `requirements.txt` file for easy installation with `pip`.
 Optional requirements may be stored in another prefixed file such as `dev-requirements.txt` or `test-requirements.txt`.